iLVL-Key/FFXI/addons/Helper/readme.md

   - **You Became Party/Alliance Leader** → Tells you when you’re promoted to leader.
 - <ins>**Interchangeable Helper System (Custom NPC-Like Assistants)**</ins>
   - Choose from multiple Helper personalities.
-  - Easily switch between Helpers
+  - Easily switch between Helpers.
   - Create your own!
 - <ins>**GitHub-Powered Updates**</ins>
   - **Checks for new Helpers** → New available Helpers added to the GitHub repo.